Viola odorata: Uses

-There is some doubt as to whether the true extract of the violet flower is still used commercially in perfumes.
-It certainly was in the early 20th century, but by the time Steffen Arctander was writing in the late 1950s and early 1960s, production had "almost disappeared".
-Violet leaf absolute, however, remains widely used in modern perfumery.

-The leaves are edible.
-Real violet flower extract is available for culinary uses, especially in European countries, but it is expensive.
+The leaves and flowers are edible.
+Real violet flower extract is available for culinary uses, especially in European countries.
+The French are known for their violet syrup, most commonly made from an extract of violets.
+In the United States, this French violet syrup is used to make violet scones and marshmallows.

-Herbal medicine

-In herbal medicine, V. odorata has been used for a variety of respiratory ailments, insomnia, and skin disorders.
-However, there is insufficient evidence to support its effectiveness for these uses.
+The plant contains a cannabinoid peptide called "vodo-C1" that acts in vitro as a selective CB2 receptor agonist without CB1 activity.

-In mythology
+In culture

 The violet flower was a favorite in ancient Greece and became the symbol of Athens.
-Scent suggested sex, so the violet was an emblematic flower of Aphrodite and also of her son Priapus, the deity of gardens and generation.
+The scent suggested sex, so the violet was an emblematic flower of Aphrodite and of her son, Priapus, the deity of gardens and generation.

 Iamus was a son of Apollo and the nymph Evadne.
 He was abandoned by his mother at birth.
 She left him lying in the Arkadian wilds on a bed of violets where he was fed honey by serpents.
 Eventually, he was discovered by passing shepherds who named him Iamus after the violet (ion) bed.

-The goddess Persephone and her companion Nymphs were gathering rose, crocus, violet, iris, lily and larkspur blooms in a springtime meadow when she was abducted by the god Hades.
+The goddess Persephone and her companion Nymphs were gathering rose, crocus, violet, iris, lily, and larkspur blooms in a springtime meadow when she was abducted by the god Hades.

-In culture

-V. odorata may be the species mentioned in Shakespeare's famous lines: